-And that’s why I always have coffee in my bag
+- And that’s why I always have coffee in my bag

-And that’s why I like working on Sundays
+- And that’s why I like working on Sundays

-And that’s why my friends envy me.
+- And that’s why my friends envy me.

-And that’s why I don’t like cake.
+- And that’s why I don’t like cake.

-And that’s why my parents ask me to pay for the movies.
+- And that’s why my parents ask me to pay for the movies.

-It’s surprisingly easier to work backwards once you know where the goal is.
+It’s surprisingly easier to work backward once you know where the goal is.
 Speakers would find it easier to fill the middle once they started on a tangent rather than figuring out the endings while speaking at the same time.

-Bridging technique can get a bad wrap sometimes because many politicians abused it.
+Bridging technique can get a bad rap sometimes because many politicians abused it.
 The Art of Manliness states that the trick is to acknowledge the significance of the question, then look for “a logical pivot point towards what you think is the more important issue”.

 Five questions you can use in this exercise.
 These questions are designed to be difficult to answer truthfully, therefore the best way to answer these will be to bridge to another topic that is more familiar to the speaker.
 The words with potential pivot are bolded.

-Tell me about how the healthcare system works in your country?
+- Tell me about how the healthcare system works in your country?

-How can we stay immortal with freezing our body?
+- How can we stay immortal with freezing our body?

-Please tell me how cancer can be cured?
+- Please tell me how cancer can be cured?

-What are the economics of producing food ecologically?
+- What are the economics of producing food ecologically?

-Can you please explain the science behind how a rocket works?
+- Can you please explain the science behind how a rocket works?